The 7 best tours of Rome's Pantheon

 - When you look at the ceiling you will notice five levels, each one symbolizing the celestial spheres of the ancient planetary system.

-- Although the pantheon is a great monument of incalculable historical value, it is still functioning as a church and even some ceremonies and weddings are held there.
+- Although the pantheon is a great monument of incalculable historical value, it still continues to function as a church and even some ceremonies and weddings are held there.

 Incredible, isn't it?